Eukaryotic metabarcoding (EUKB01)

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments, minibus to and from meeting point and accommodation.
-Accommodation is multiple occupancy (max 3 people) single sex en-suite rooms.
-Arrival Sunday 22nd July and departure Friday 27th July PM.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+Self-catering facilities are available in the accommodation.
+Accommodation is approximately a 6-minute walk from the PR statistics head office.
+Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
+Arrival Sunday 22nd July (after 5pm) and departure Friday 27th July (accommodation must be vacated by 9am).
+An additional nights accommodation can be purchased, departure 9am Saturday morning email for details.

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.